-As an NRI, you should consider the following when valuing your goods:
+As you know, how you price your products is an important factor in your company's success.
+As an importer, you should remember these six key things when valuing your goods:

-Related-party transactions

-Pricing for taxation may not be the same as pricing for customs.
-Different guidelines and legislation can result in different additions, deductions and definitions of price.
+- Related-party transactions.
+Pricing for taxation may not be the same as pricing for Customs.
+Different guidelines and legislation can result in different additions, deductions and definitions of price. - Drop shipments.
+Goods sold from one party, but shipped to Canada by a third party, must follow the Purchaser in Canada rules. - Management fees.
+Certain fees for services performed by a non-resident parent and billed to the Canadian subsidiary must be added to the customs value. - Freight.

-Drop shipments

-Goods sold from one party, but shipped to Canada by a third party, must follow the Purchaser in Canada rules.

-Management fees

-Certain fees for services performed by a non-resident parent and billed to the Canadian subsidiary must be added to the customs value.

-Freight

 Only exact freight amounts substantiated by actual invoices can be deducted.
-Estimates or freight allowances are not considered to be a valid deduction.

-Assists

-These are materials, plans or tools supplied to the vendor/ manufacturer to produce the products, and must be added.
+Estimates or freight allowances are not considered to be a valid deduction. - Assists.
+These are materials, plans or tools supplied to the vendor/manufacturer to produce the products, and must be added. - Subsequent proceeds.

-Subsequent proceeds

 Proceeds that are a condition of the sale, but happen after the import, form a part of the price paid or payable.

-For most companies this is a simple exercise, but if you're considering becoming an NRI you will want to make sure that you have it right.
-Consult with a customs broker who has experience and expertise in valuation.
+Getting valuation right is a key component in developing a successful - and profitable - importing process.
+Consult with a customs broker who has experience and expertise in valuation to help ensure your imports are on the right path.